Roman-Supernova-PIT/phrosty/README.md

 # Now, crossmatch the science image results to the truth catalog.
 # This returns a table where all measurements for one star are in a list
-# all in the same cell. e.g.
+# all in the same cell.
+THIS DOES NOT WORK YET.
 cm = rp.crossmatch_truth(truth_filepath,[savepath])
 ```